chrisrosen1/DH-101-Starter-Repository/reflections/reflections.md

 ## Reflections

-You found the clues—now see what I learned from them.
+You found the clues—now see what I learned each week.

 - [Week 1 – Reverse Engineering](week01.md)
 - [Week 3 – AI Selfie](week03.md)